adamhenson/lighterbox/README.md

 #lighterbox

 > A lighterweight lightbox gallery module.
-A simple plugin supporting modern browsers only to minimize configuration and hacky code.
+A simple plugin supporting modern mobile and desktop browsers to minimize configuration and hacky code.
 Customizable.

 ## Example
 [See an example here.](http://www.hensonism.com/static/plugins/jquery/lighterbox/)